 Summer is just around the corner, or for some of you, it’s already here.
 That means the kids are out of school, and parents are stuck trying to figure out how to keep them entertained all day.
 The easiest solution is to let them spend endless hours on some kind of electronic device either binging their favorite shows on Netflix or playing hours and hours of mindless app games on your phone or tablet.
 Of, course, that’s probably not the best use of their time.
 So what do you do to keep the kids entertained and engaged through the summer months?

-One idea might be to check out your local library and see what activities they might have available for your kids.
+One idea might be to check out your local library and browse through the collection of books they have.
+You can find different genres of books to find out what you might like for yourself or your children.
+Climbing up the fixed ladder on the kids’ section should not be a problem for you now, should it?
+If you want, you could also see what activities they might have available for your kids.
 Maybe even for you.
 This all depends on what your local library does and has to offer, but I think most offer some, if not all, of these types of activities.
-I would recommend checking out your local libraries site to see what they offer.
-The best thing is that most of these activities are free.
-Plus, my kids love going to the library anyway, so it’s easy to get them to want to go.
+I would recommend checking out your local library’s site to see what they offer–the best thing is that most libraries have a myriad of books which can be taken at home for free.
+Anyway, my kids love going to the library, so it’s easy to get them to want to go.

 Summer Parties at the Library

 We live in the Salt Lake area, so our local library is part of the Salt Lake County Library system.
 Each year they do a summer reading program for kids and adults, and they begin that program with a huge bash at their big location in West Jordan.
 It’s all free, and they have plenty of activities for kids, as well as some exhibits for grown ups.
 The whole idea is to get people to sign up for their summer reading challenge, and to get excited about it.
 This year, they will have games and crafts and bounce houses.
 How could we not go?
 Check out you local library to see if they are doing something similar.
 If you are in the Salt Lake area, you can click here for more information.